Interior designer guide to window dressing in interiors

 Designer’s tips to curtains and blinds

-This may come as a surprise, but completing window dressing packages require a great deal of expertise and attention to detail.
-From aesthetics, practicality and price point, there is plenty to consider when choosing curtains and blinds that’s why it takes a great deal of knowledge and experience to ensure it goes right!
+It may come as a surprise, but completing window dressing packages require a great deal of expertise and attention to detail.
+From aesthetics, practicality and price point, there is plenty to consider when choosing curtains and blinds.
+That is why it takes a great deal of knowledge and experience to ensure it goes right!

 Controlling Light Levels

-The first thing you will need to consider is how much light you want to let into the room and what level of flexibility you are aiming for.
-The rule of thumb is that any bedroom should have an option for complete black out, and most likely an additional sheer as well, to control light.
-Meanwhile a kitchen or dining area might not benefit from a complete black out option, and would only need a sheer to provide privacy.
+Firstly, consider how much light you want to allow in and what level of flexibility you are aiming for.
+The rule of thumb is; bedrooms should have options for complete blackout, and most likely an additional sheer as well, controlling light.
+Meanwhile, a kitchen or dining area might not benefit from total blackout option, just a sheer to provide privacy.

-You need to consider all the activities that might take place in a room, such as a study that might be used on occasion for a guest to sleep over, or a living room that doubles as a cinema room, which means it most definitely need black out.
-Window dressing is very personal and not at all a one size fits all, so we always make sure to discuss the client’s requirements and expectations in detail before starting to work on a new package.
+You need to evaluate any activities that might take place in a room.
+For example, a study that may occur on occasion for guests, or a living room that doubles as a cinema room, meaning it needs blackout.
+Window dressing is very personal and not a one size fits all.
+Our interior design team always ensures to discuss the client’s requirements and expectations concisely before working on a new package.

 Black Out Fabrics

-Once you have decided how many layers of curtains or blinds you need for each room, it’s time to actually choose some fabrics, which is one of the most exciting and awaited part of the process!
-Black out curtains are often made from opaque, thick fabrics, intended on keeping much of the light out, but almost any fabric can be made into a black out with the correct lining.
-Curtain making specialists would determine the length of fabric needed for each window and would provide good quality, UV resistant lining to back the decorative fabric and ensure it keeps the desired shape over the years.
+Once you have decided how many layers of curtains or blinds you need for each room, it’s time to choose some fabrics.
+The most exciting and awaited step of the process, our interior design team can assure you that it ours also!
+Blackout curtains are usually opaque, thick fabrics, intended on keeping much of the light out.
+However, almost any fabric can make a blackout system with the correct lining.
+Curtain making specialists would determine the length of fabric needed for each window.
+They would also provide good quality, UV resistant lining to back the decorative fabric and ensure it keeps the desired shape over the years.